Home > Residents > Taxes & Duties > Tax Return Filing, Enquiry & Payment > Tax Payment Methods > Payment from Overseas

 The Commissioner of Inland Revenue

 To avoid insufficient fund for payment due to exchange rate fluctuation, it is suggested that your cheque amount should be slightly greater than the amount demanded.
-The Inland Revenue Department (IRD) will issue an official receipt upon collection of your payment.
-Any overpayment will be refunded to you by way of a crossed cheque (denominated in Hong Kong dollars).
+Overpayment, if any, will be refunded to you by way of a crossed cheque (denominated in Hong Kong dollars).

-You are advised not to amend the local currency of your cheque to Hong Kong dollars by yourself.
-Moreover, you should not send a foreign cheque in Hong Kong dollars currency.
+Please do not amend the local currency of your cheque to Hong Kong dollars by yourself and do not send a foreign cheque in Hong Kong dollars currency.
 Otherwise, the cheque has to be sent back to your cheque-issuing bank.
-Bank charges will be imposed and borne by you.
+Bank charges will then be imposed and borne by you.
 Moreover, this will lengthen the payment processing time.

 You may arrange your tax payments through your friends or relatives in Hong Kong, who may pay by phone, by bank ATM, via the Internet, in person or by post on your behalf.

-Under very special circumstances, IRD may accept payment by Telegraphic Transfer.
+Under very special circumstances, the IRD may accept payment by Telegraphic Transfer.
 Special arrangements may be considered according to individual circumstances.
-You may call (852)2594 3124 or 2594 3132 for enquiry or send your request with detailed reasons for consideration by IRD.
+You may call (852)2594 3124 or 2594 3132 for enquiry or send your request with detailed reasons for our consideration.
 Your request should be sent by post, fax or email to:

 Postal address: